-Critical illness insurance is an agreement with an insurer that they will pay you a tax-free lump-sum if you develop a specified illness, health event or undergo treatment while under their coverage.
-Coverage is defined by a ‘term’ length, agreed upon when purchasing your policy.
+Critical illness insurance (also known as critical illness cover) is an agreement with a life insurance company that they will pay you a tax-free lump-sum if you develop a life-treatening illness, health event or undergo treatment while under their coverage.
+Coverage is defined by a term-length, agreed upon when purchasing your policy.
 The payout is not contingent on your death and is paid out once proof of a specified illness or incident is established.

-So just to make it super clear, if you have a policy for $250,000 that covers heart attacks, and you have one that satisfies the description in your policy (more on this later), you’ll receive a quarter of a million dollars from your insurer.
+So just to make it super clear, if you have a critical illness cover for $250,000 that covers heart attacks, and you have a critical illness that satisfies the description in your policy (more on this later), you’ll receive a quarter of a million dollars from your insurer.
 Full stop.

 Just like with life insurance, you’ll be required to pay a regular premium over the course of your term length to maintain that protection and both the amount of the payout and the premiums are decided upon before enacting your policy.

 Critical illness insurance is something you buy to protect you and your family from the financial fallout related to getting critically sick.
 Unlike term life insurance, it’s not intended to provide long-term financial support for your family after you pass away but is available for use to you and family during your lifetime.

 Do you have to spend a critical illness insurance payout on treating your illness?